Course Overview

 The online lectures are available streaming on the website.
 You will receive access instructions via email when the online portion begins.
 The lectures are available in two formats, one for faster internet connections and one for slower internet connections.

-The content can be accessed for 3 months through our learning portal.
+You will get 4 months of access to this online course.
+The course can be accessed through our learning portal.